 This course is a continuation of PLH 216 and meets the criteria for additional fuel gas licenses.
 Students will study the basic principles and practices, appliance servicing and installation of propane and natural gas equipment.
 Each section will include examination for state licensing which is necessary for employment in the field of propane and natural gas in Maine.
-Pre-requisite: PLH 216
+Prerequisite: PLH 216

-Heating II 5 credits / 2 class hrs / 9 lab hrs
+Heating Technology II 3 credits / 9 lab hrs

 A continuation of PLH 214, covering the following: fuel oil and its application to domestic burners; oil tanks and tank piping; fuel units; combustion theory; chimneys and draft; commercial oil burners; combustion efficiency testing; heating control wiring; heating system design and sizing; and customer satisfaction.
 Lab time will also be used to properly install control wiring.
-Pre-requisite: PLH 214 and PLH 218; Corequisite: PLH 225
+Prerequisite: PLH 214 and PLH 218; Corequisite: PLH 225